 |Judgmental Requirements For Your Matches||Saying what you don’t want in a match could be limiting your opportunities.
 Stating that you’re not interested in short guys or that you prefer redheads or that you’re only looking to date someone of a specific education level is close-minded and will result in prospects who don’t fit the bill swiping left on you.
 Whatever you think you want, things might change when you connect with the right person.
 Be open to dating outside of your type and you might just be surprised.|

 Your Tinder FAQs Answered

 The key to crafting a good Tinder bio is honesty.
 Share some interesting insights into who you are as a person, including your favourite hobbies, what makes you unique how a potential match may fit into your life.

-Your tinder bio is the opening interaction for a potential match.
-According to Papri Dev, Senior Director, APAC Communications at Tinder, writing a quality Tinder bio is the key to attracting quality matches.
+Your Tinder bio is the opening interaction for a potential match.
+According to Papri Dev, Senior Director, APAC Communications at Tinder, writing the best Tinder bio is the key to attracting quality matches.
 What you’ve written in your bio can deepen the initial attraction and inspire someone to message you and start that initial conversation, instead of matching and moving on, so it’s important to get it right.

 - Here’s how to get a sugar momma, in case you were asking…